timmyichen/cspp/drafts/_sources/unit1/u0104-mixtypes.rst

 	- The result is ``2``!

 However, :misc-hl:`types change as they are evaluated`.
 This means that the steps for the above are more like this:
-	- PEMDAS says that division happens first.
+	- Order of operations says that division happens first.
 	- ``2 / 4`` involves two integers, so the result is ``0.5``, removing everything after the decimal, or just ``0``
 	- All that's left is addition, so we can evaluate it left to right.
 	- ``1 + 0 + 0.5`` will be evaluated from left to right, making the ``1 + 0`` happen first (which equals ``1``)